Minionese Translator

 Kiss Muak muak

-Pierre Coffin directed all the Despicable Me films and voiced the Minions himself.
-He built Minionese by grabbing from whatever languages felt right: Spanish, Italian, French, English, Korean, and Bahasa Indonesia all show up in the mix.
+Pierre Coffin voiced the Minions himself and built Minionese by pulling from whatever languages felt right in the moment.
+Spanish, Italian, French, English, Korean, and Bahasa Indonesia all show up in the mix.

-There is no official vocabulary list.
-New Minionese words got invented film by film as Coffin needed them.
+There is no official complete vocabulary list.
+New Minionese words were created film by film as the scenes required them.
+If you want nonsense that is less movie-specific, the Gibberish Translator goes broader.

-Most Minionese generators online are just random gibberish with a Minion logo.
-They do not use the actual vocabulary from the films.
+Most Minionese generators online are just random gibberish with a Minion theme on top.
+A more useful translator stays closer to the recognizable words and sounds people actually remember from the films.

 Frequently Asked Questions

-Minions speak a mix of Spanish, French, Italian, English, and other languages, improvised by director Pierre Coffin.
-Words like bello come from Italian, para tu is Spanish, and some sounds are just Coffin making funny noises.
-The blend is intentional: it sounds familiar enough to follow emotionally without being any one language.
+Minions speak a mix of Spanish, French, Italian, English, and other borrowed sounds, improvised by Pierre Coffin.
+The result is meant to feel familiar without being one exact language.

 Partly.
-Minionese borrows from Spanish, which is why it sounds familiar to Spanish speakers.
-Phrases like para tu and the overall rhythm have a Spanish influence.
-But it also pulls from Italian, French, English, and other sources, so it is not Spanish.
+Minionese borrows from Spanish, but it also pulls from Italian, French, English, and other sources, so it is not Spanish by itself.